briandailey/techfounder.community/content/locations/nashville/index.md

 ## Why Nashville?

-- Nashville is pretty great.
-We have a very collaborative community and a lot of smart engineers.
+- Nashville is a very collaborative community and a lot of smart engineers.
 - The Nashville Entrepreneur Center have a corner on the MBA/suits, but the overlap between "startup biz-types" and "engineers" is pretty small.
 - Tennessee is pretty business friendly, all things considered.